Vitamin D and skin cancer

 What are the symptoms of Vitamin D deficiency?

 Most people with Vitamin D deficiency will have no symptoms.
-However if your levels of Vitamin D are very low, you may have symptoms such as tiredness and pain in your muscles or bones.
+However, if your levels of Vitamin D are very low, you may have the following symptoms:

 What can I do to prevent Vitamin D deficiency?